 Your Membership Fee can be paid online via Pay Pal, OR you may mail a check for your Membership Fees to the MDHSA Office.
-Please indicate in the “memo” area that is for a membership and for what year (eg. 2013-14 .
+Please indicate in the “memo” area that it is for a membership and for what year (eg. 2016-17 .
 After it has been determined that your payment has been made, your Membership will be approved, and you will receive an e-mail providing you with the Password to the Members’ Only section of the website, as well as the Password needed to access the MDHSA Resource Center.

 7. Receiving Your Newsletters:

-Once you are approved as a Member, you may visit the Members Only section of the website to retrieve and print the Co-Op Registration Form.
 Please DO NOT give this form to others.
 Violators may lose their Membership with no refund.
 All Members must go to the Members Only section themselves to retrieve the Registration Form with their own password.
-If renewing members do not have internet access, they can sign up for membership at the library or at a friends computer and to retrieve the co-op registration form.
+If renewing members do not have internet access, they can sign up for membership at the library or at a friends computer, or contact the office and to retrieve the co-op registration form.
 Co-Op should be contacted as soon as you decide that you are interested in participating, as classes fill up quickly.
 Once a Co-Op has begun classes for that semester, no other Members may be accepted into Co-Op.
 If a Member invites you to visit a Co-Op once classes have begun, please be aware that you will not be allowed to join until the next Co-Op session begins.
-For Co-Op North, this will be the next fall.
-For South and West, the sessions begin in the fall, ending in December, and begin again in the new year, ending in late spring.
+Currently, the sessions begin in the fall, ending in December, and begin again in the new year, ending in late spring.
 Please check the Co-Op page for more information.